 Starting with the Table of Contents through the duration of the document, the Proposal page numbers must flow continuously in numeric order.
-The Proposal must also be bookmarked and single spaced.
-Responses to the Service Delivery Plan and Performance and Service Deliverables must be completely searchable and 12 point font is requested.
+The Proposal must also be bookmarked, single spaced, and in one continual complete searchable document.
 All sections must be labeled as referenced in the RFP.
-Separation of Proposal Sections into separate documents or folders on the USB Drive is discouraged.
-Scanned documents are acceptable.
+Sections must not be submitted in separate documents or folders on the USB Drive.
+Scanned documents included in the proposal are not acceptable due to search restrictions.
 The size and/or style of graphics, tabs, attachments, margin notes/highlights, etc. are not restricted by this RFP and their use and style are at the Responder's discretion.
 There will be a five (5) point deduction from the final score of any Proposal that does not comply with proposal submission formatting requirements.

-All correspondence must be directed to Krisi Burt at the following email address: SNP_RFPs@state.mn.us
+All correspondence must be directed to Krisi Burt at the following email address: SNP\RFPs@state.mn.us